Celebrate Tet, the Vietnamese New Year

 Introduction to Tet, the Vietnamese New Year

-Vietnamese New Year is celebrated by many adoptive families and their Families with Children from Vietnam (FCV) chapters, as well as local Vietnamese culture organizations.
-Articles and resources for Tet are provided below.
+Vietnamese New Year is celebrated by many adoptive families who have adopted Vietnamese children.
+Local Vietnamese culture organizations provide great resources for this time of year.
+Articles, crafts, and resources for Tet are provided below.

 Articles, Pictures and Crafts for Tet, Vietnamese New Year